 With Prop.
 36 in California, the state used $120 million to fund about 36,000 people who were entering community-based treatment under Prop.
 36. Nearly half of those entering treatment under Prop.
 36 were undergoing treatment for the first time.
 Twelve years before 2000, the number of felons convicted for drug possession had quadrupled.
 However, after 2000, the number of people in state prisons dropped by one-third.

 For the first seven years after 2000, Prop.
 36 graduated at least 84,000 participants and saved the state of California at least $2billion.
 More people received treatment, and the state expanded treatment capacity by 132 percent.

 Ten years down the line, funding for Prop.
 36 drug use treatment was withdrawn.
 This way, treatment for felons remain secondary to punishment, and this has seen the rate of treatment dropout rise.
 In the financial year 2007-08, funds for Prop.
 36 were about $145 million, but in the period 2010-11, funding dropped to zero.

-Despite the many hurdles and the reduced completion rate for those sent for rehab instead of jail, Proposition 36 still holds and is critical in keeping the jails less crowded and saving taxpayers money.
+Despite the many hurdles and the reduced completion rate for those sent for rehab instead of jail, prop 36 in California still holds and is critical in keeping the jails less crowded and saving taxpayers money.
 However, some people still feel that the 1994 Three Strikes Law was doing more in keeping violent felons off the streets than Prop.
 36 does.

 If you need help finding California addiction treatment after a nonviolent drug charge, call us at Opus Health.